My Main Page with Links to My Other

 method to reduce population.
 If a nation wants to control population, it should

-do so by education, policy and legal measures, not by putting an economic vice
+do so by education, policy, and legal measures, not by putting an economic vice

-lacking resources.
+on parents and children.
 It’s worse than official state policies that specify how

-population density about six times that and Switzerland is not overpopulated.
+population density about six times that, and Switzerland is not overpopulated.

 The current total fertility rate of 1.85 is well below the replacement level of